-Required DSE (level 1) – A required DSE involves a basic questionnaire to see if you meet the legal DSE requirements.
+Required DSE (level 1) – A required DSE assessment involves a basic questionnaire to see if you meet the legal DSE requirements.

 Remedial DSE (level 2) – This is is a more comprehensive, face to face assessment which includes an extensive written report for your records.

 Complex DSE (level 3) – This is a more in depth assessment aimed at those who suffer from a medical problem and require a more profound and holistic approach tailored to their specific needs, requirements and their unique history of back problems.